scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 without using in-memory data representations.
 We are concerned that it is necessary for Crab to handle with huge data sets and keep all this data in memory can affects the performance of the recommender engines implemented using our framework.
-Crab uses Numpy arrays for storing the matrices and in the organization of this paper at the time we were discussing about using scipy.sparse packages, a Scipy 2-D sparse matrix package implemented for handling with sparse a matrices in a efficiently way.
+Crab uses Numpy arrays for storing the matrices and in the organization of this paper at the time we were discussing about using scipy.sparse packages, a Scipy 2-D sparse matrix package implemented for handling with sparse a matrices in a efficient way.

-Now we have discussed about how Crab represents the data input to recommender, in the next section it will examine the recommenders implemented in detail as also how to evaluate recommenders using Crab tools.
+Now that we have discussed about how Crab represents the data input to recommender, the next section will examine the recommenders implemented in detail as also how to evaluate recommenders using Crab tools.

 Making Recommendations